Should You Use an Invisible Fence?

 - Your dog associates the pain with that particular child, or maybe with all children.

 This is not far-fetched.
-This happens, although it is usually not recognized that the shock (which likely went unobserved, while you were at work and your dog was in the yard) was the cause.
-The dog is just deemed aggressive, end of story.
-End of dog, usually.
+This commonly happens, although it is usually not recognized that the shock from the invisible fence (which likely went unobserved, while you were away and your dog was in the yard) was the cause.
+The dog is simply deemed aggressive, end of story… and end of dog, usually.

-I've never used an invisible fence but I have used an electric wire along the top of a fence that wasn't high enough to contain a dog that jumped.
-With mixed results.
+Personally, I have never used invisible fence training, but I have used an electric wire along the top of a fence that was just high enough to contain a dog that jumped.
+I received mixed results.
 I was extremely happy when the dog jumped the fence and received a shock mid-air.
 She tried it a second time, then never again.
-It likely saved her life as we live along an active road.
+It likely saved her life, similar to an invisible fence, as we live along an active roadway.

-I always recommend that owners bite the bullet and install a solid fence rather than go with invisible fencing.
+I always recommend that owners bite the bullet and install a solid fence rather than trying invisible fence training.
 If cost is an issue or you are just renting and don't want to build anything elaborate, remember that you don't HAVE to fence your entire yard.
 Select a smaller area (I suggest that it connect with a back door so that you can easily let the dog out to potty and won't have visitors passing through) and fence appropriately for your dog.
 A solid wood fence is better than a wire fence in that it blocks your dog's visual access to passing dogs and won't promote barking and barrier aggression.
-But a wire fence is much better than an electric one.
-You can also use a wire tether if it is used only with your supervision and the dog is not left outside tied up (which can cause lots of problems too).
-Here is an article from Whole Dog Journal on dog-friendly fencing.
+Though, even a wire fence is better than an invisible fence.
+As another alternative to a dog shock fence, you can also use a wire tether (if it is used only with your supervision and granted that the dog is not left outside tied up.

 Shane Windatt, CTC, CPDT